joejcollins/rhapsody-angel/queens/2023-regina.md

 ## 2023 Queen Unmarked

+2024-04-11 Very little stores.
+About 11 frames of brood evenly distributed between the top and bottom boxes.
+Found the queen and marked her (but not a round blob).
+She is brown and looks a reasonble size.
+There was plenty of brood and eggs and some drone cells.

 2024-04-09 Candy all gone, put on a feeder with 1 to 1 syrup.

 2023-12-21 Put on a candy block.